-QCE and QCIA policy and procedures handbook Policy and procedures Location and communication of policy The Senior Secondary assessment policy is located on the school website.
-All questions regarding the Senior Secondary policy should be directed to the Head of Department, Senior Schooling, or the year level Deputy Principal.
-The Junior Secondary assessment policy is located on the school website.
-All questions regarding the Junior Secondary policy should be directed to the year level Deputy Principal.
+Policy and procedures Location and communication of policy The Junior Secondary assessment policy is located on the school website.
+All questions regarding the Junior Secondary assessment policy should be directed to the year level Deputy Principal.
+The Senior Secondary assessment policy is located on the school website.
+All questions regarding the Senior Secondary assessment policy should be directed to the year level Deputy Principal or the Head of Department, Senior Schooling.
 To ensure the assessment policy is consistently applied, it will be revisited at the beginning of each semester in form classes.
-Relevant processes will be revisited: • at enrolment interviews during SET planning when each task is distributed to students Expectations about engaging in learning and assessment Section 1.2.4 Section 2 Section 8.2.1 Capalaba State College has high expectations for academic integrity and student participation and engagement in learning and assessment.
-Students become eligible for a QCE when they have accrued the set amount of learning, at the set standard, in a set pattern, while meeting literacy and numeracy requirements.
-Students are required to complete all course and assessment requirements on or before the due date for their results to contribute credit to the QCE.
-0000011 0.2.1 Student responsibility Students are expected to: engage in the learning for the subject or course of study produce evidence of achievement that is authenticated as their own work submit responses to scheduled assessment on or before the due date.
-To emphasise the importance of sound academic practices, staff and students will complete the QCAA academic integrity courses.
-Due dates School reconcipility Section 8.2.1 Section 8.2.7 School responsibility Capalaba State College is required to adhere to QCAA policies for gathering evidence of student achievement on or before the due date.
-Due dates for final responses and drafts will be published in Daymap.
-The working time and due dates will: align with syllabus requirements allow for internal quality assurance processes enable timelines for QCAA quality assurance processes to be met be clear to teachers, students and parents/carers be consistently applied be clearly communicated in Daymap give consideration to allocation of workload.
+Relevant processes will be revisited: • at enrolment interviews when each task is handed to students Expectations about engaging in learning and assessment Capalaba State College has high expectations for academic integrity and student participation and engagement in learning and assessment.
+Students are required to complete all course and assessment requirements on or before the due date.
+Student responsibility Students are expected to: engage in the learning for the subject or course of study produce evidence of achievement that is authenticated as their own work submit responses to scheduled assessment on or before the due date.
+Due dates School responsibility Due dates for final responses and drafts will be published in Daymap.
+The working time and due dates will: provide sufficient working time for students to complete the task allow for internal quality assurance processes be clear to teachers, students and parents/carersbe consistently applied be consistently applied be clearly communicated in Daymap give consideration to allocation of workload.
 Student responsibility Students are responsible for: tracking due dates as published in Daymap planning and managing their time to meet the due dates informing the school as soon as possible if they have any concerns about assessment load and meeting due dates.
-In cases where students are unable to meet a due date due to illness or misadventure, they will: complete the AARA Request Senior Secondary form at this link arrange an appointment with the year level Deputy Principal (for year 10 only) or the Guidance Officer (year 11 & 12 only) via the senior campus administration student window, as soon as possible • provide the school with relevant documentation, e.g. medical certificate adhere to alternative arrangements for submission of assessment, if applicable, as decided by the school.
+In cases where students are unable to meet a due date due to illness or misadventure, they will:

+- Complete Step 1 of the Junior Secondary AARA Application form and gather any relevant documentation (medical certificate, etc) - Ask the classroom teacher to complete step 2 of the Junior Secondary AARA Application form - Ask the relevant Head of Department for the subject, or (where multiple assessment tasks are affected) the year level Deputy Principal to complete step 3 of the Junior Secondary AARA Application form - Photograph, scan or photocopy the form for student's own records - Return original completed form to the classroom teacher. - adhere to alternative arrangements for submission of assessment, if applicable, as decided by the school.

 Students are to liaise with the HOSES for AARAs (Access Arrangements and Reasonable Adjustments) due to disability and/or imputed disability.

 All final decisions are at the principal's discretion.
 Refer to AARA information below.

+Submitting, collecting and storing assessment information

 Assessment instruments will provide information about Capalaba State College's arrangements for submission of draft and final responses, including due dates, conditions and submission formats (e.g., file types).
 Assessment instruments will be made available to students via Daymap.

 All assessment evidence, including draft responses, must be submitted by its respective due date.
-Students are not eligible for AARA on the grounds of teacher absence or other teacher-related difficulties.

 In the exceptional event of a teacher absence on the due date for a practical or performance assessment task, the year level Deputy Principal will liaise with the relevant curriculum Head of Department to make alternative arrangements.

-Draft and final responses for all internal assessment will be collected and stored digitally or physically.
-Live performance assessments will be recorded and stored as required for QCAA processes.
+Draft and final responses for all assessment will be collected and stored digitally or physically.

+Appropriate materials

 Capalaba State College is a supportive and inclusive school.
 Material and texts are chosen with care in this context by students and staff.

 Students are to consider appropriateness of subject matter for a school context when developing and producing assessment.